-The History Book Festival is a first-of-its kind way to hear more than 20 best-selling authors of current non-fiction and fiction.
-We’ve selected writers and subjects to appeal to history buffs and readers ranging from the most serious to the more casual.
+The History Book Festival is a first-of-its kind way to hear more than 20 best-selling authors of current non-fiction and fiction about history.
+We select writers and subjects to appeal to history buffs and readers ranging from the most serious to the more casual.
 Their presentations are introduced by emcees who will share insights and facilitate audience questions.

 Lewes — The First Town

 Set in a town with unexpectedly rich history and architecture, graced with beautiful bay and ocean beaches, two lighthouses and a famous ferry, the festival draws people from up and down the East Coast.
-The schedule will ensure there’s time for you to carry the Festival out into Lewes’ historical, dining and shopping district.
+The Festival schedule ensures there’s time for attendees to enjoy Lewes’ historical, dining and shopping district and other attractions.

 Book Sales and Signings

-All books will be available for purchase at the Festival, at Browseabout Books in Rehoboth, and at Biblion in Lewes.
-There will also be a ticketed event that will include a book with the price of admission.
-Want to read them in advance?
-You can check them out at your local library pending availability, with many of these books available for check out at Lewes Public Library.
+All books are available for purchase at the Festival, at Browseabout Books in Rehoboth, and at Biblion in Lewes.
+The ticketed keynote also includes a signed book with the price of admission.
+Want to read a Festival author’s book in advance?
+The History Book Festival buys all Festival books for the Delaware Public Library System.